CPCCoder/SoundMatchAnalyser/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## Legal Notice

+This project uses the following technologies:
+- **PEAQ (Perceptual Evaluation of Audio Quality)**: PEAQ is an international standard for evaluating audio quality.
+Please ensure you have the appropriate licenses if you plan to use this technology beyond non-commercial purposes.
+- **LUFS (Loudness Units Full Scale)**: LUFS measures the perceived loudness of audio signals.
+This method is freely usable, but please adhere to relevant standards and guidelines.

+For further information, please consult the respective documentation and licensing information for each technology.